-Judge Says A 'Well-Planned Conspiracy' In Kim Jong Nam's Death
+Judge Cites A 'Well-Planned Conspiracy' In Kim Jong Nam's Death

-Two women accused of killing Kim Jong Nam, the estranged half-brother of North Korea's dictator, will remain in custody after a judge in Malaysia on Thursday said there is enough evidence of a "well-planned conspiracy" to move the case forward.
+Two women accused of killing Kim Jong Nam, the estranged half brother of North Korea's dictator, will remain in custody after a judge in Malaysia on Thursday said there is enough evidence of a "well-planned conspiracy" to move the case forward.

 The two women, 25-year-old Siti Aisyah, an Indonesian national, and 29-year-old Doan Thi Huong, a Vietnamese national, allegedly smeared the banned nerve agent VX on Kim's face in the airport of Kuala Lumpur, Malaysia, in February 2017.
 Kim died in 20 minutes.